Loan for purchasing high-quality photographic equipment

 The topic in brief and concise terms

-Banks require self-employed individuals to provide collateral such as a positive business management analysis, tax assessments from the past years, and a clean SCHUFA report.
+Banks require self-employed people to provide security such as a positive BWA, tax assessments from recent years and a clean SCHUFA report.

-The acquisition costs can be depreciated for tax purposes over seven years (AfA), which reduces the annual tax burden.
+The acquisition costs can be depreciated for tax purposes over seven years (AfA), which lowers the annual tax burden.

-The costs rapidly add up due to necessary accessories.
+The costs soon add up because of essential accessories.
 A powerful flash costs around €500, while a sturdy tripod comes in at €300.
-Some professional photographers write off up to €25,000 annually for their equipment.
-These sums illustrate why a well-thought-out financing solution is often indispensable.
+Some professional photographers write off up to €25,000 a year for their equipment.
+These sums illustrate why a well-considered financing solution is often unavoidable.

 • Camera body (mirrorless full-frame camera): €3,500